-Suzanne’s main areas of teaching include Health and Developmental Psychology, and LGBTIQA+ issues in Psychology.
-Most of her teaching is supervision of research students.
+Suzanne’s main areas of teaching include Health and Developmental Psychology, and LGBTIQA+ Issues in Psychology.
+Most of her teaching is the supervision of research students.

 Suzanne is a registered psychologist, with health endorsement.
 She is a member of the American Association of Suicidology, the (Australian) Suicide Prevention Research Leaders’ Network, and the Australian Psychological Society.

-Snooks, M., & McLaren, S. (accepted).
+Snooks, M., & McLaren, S. (2021).
 Dispositional optimism and suicide among trans and gender diverse adults.
 Death Studies.

-McLaren, S., & Castillo, P. (2020).
-The relationship between a sense of belonging to the LGBTIQ+ community, internalised heterosexism, and depressive symptoms among bisexual and lesbian women.
-Journal of Bisexuality.
+McLaren, S., & Castillo, P. (2021).
+The relationship between a sense of belonging to the LGBTIQ+ community, internalized heterosexism, and depressive symptoms among bisexual and lesbian women.
+Journal of Bisexuality, 21, 1-23.

 McLaren, S. (2020).
 Rurality, reasons for living, and suicidal ideation among Australian men.
 Death Studies.